SamBailey6194/ultimate_battleships/README.md

   - If continued they are shown the updated boards and then user takes shot again and the above repeats
   - If saved, the game is saved to the database and the user is asked to clarify if they want to play again or exit the whole program
   - If exit, the game is exited and the user is asked to clarify if they want to play again or exit the whole program
+    - If user wants to play again they are asked if they want to load a saved game or start a new game, much like [Load Saved Games](#load-saved-games)
+    - If user wants to exit the whole programme is exited
 - If the user and/or the computer have hit all the ships, they are shown a message declaring a winner or tie, then a leaderboard is shown and the user is asked if they want to play again or exit the whole program

 ### Features Left to Implement